memphis242/ascii_to_sevseg/README.md

 ### Compile-Time Configuration
 In addition, the internal implementation of the encoding is _optionally_ configurable (at compile-time), using the macros present within [`ascii7seg_config.h`](./ascii7seg_config.h).
 Specifically, you can change
-- the range of supported characters (see next section),
+- the range of supported characters,
 - whether a lookup table is used or a computation (speed vs space) - see benchmark/profiling section,
 - and how you want the encoding available to you within `Ascii7Seg_Encoding_U` (bit-packed or separate `bool`'s)